Explore Three Castles and One Historic Abbey in North Zealand

 A Royal Retreat

-For centuries, North Zealand has been a favourite retreat for Danish kings – a place for hunting, relaxation and enjoyment.
+North Zealand has been a favourite retreat for Danish kings for centuries – a place for hunting, relaxation, and enjoyment.
 The royal presence is evident everywhere: from the National Park Royal North Zealand and the UNESCO-listed par force hunting landscape to the grand castles of Hillerød, Fredensborg, and Elsinore.

 At the castles, Danish history comes to life.
 Here you can explore 500 years of stories about monarchy, absolute rule, and the path to democracy.
 And North Zealand remains royal to this day – each summer, the Danish Royal House opens the doors to their residence and private gardens at Fredensborg Palace.